dejmedus/auto-term/README.md

 #### Auto Run Commands on Startup

-When the `Auto Terminal: Run Open Commands On Startup` setting is enabled any commands specified inside the "open" action in your `terminal.config.json` file will be automatically executed when you open your workspace.
+When the `Auto Terminal: Run Open Commands On Startup` setting is enabled any commands specified inside the "open" action in your `terminal.config.json` file will be automatically executed when you open your workspace

 #### Quick Run Actions From Terminal

-When the `Auto Terminal: Add Quick Run To Terminal` setting is enabled a button to quickly run `Auto Term: Action` will be added to the terminal menu bar.
+When the `Auto Terminal: Add Quick Run To Terminal` setting is enabled a button to quickly run `Auto Term: Action` will be added to the terminal menu bar

 #### To enable:

-1. Open your workspace settings (Code/File > Settings/Preferences > Settings).
+1. Open your workspace settings (Code/File > Settings/Preferences > Settings)
-2. Search for `Auto Terminal: Run Open Commands On Startup` or `Add Quick Run To Terminal`.
+2. Search for `Auto Terminal: Run Open Commands On Startup` or `Add Quick Run To Terminal`
-3. Check the box to enable the setting.
+3. Check the box to enable the setting

-### Special Commands
+### Helper Commands

-Special commands that can be used to perform actions beyond standard command input.
-These always begin with "\*".
+Helper commands that can be used to perform actions beyond standard command input.
+These always begin with `*`

 | Command | Description                                                                             | Usage                                            |
 | ------- | --------------------------------------------------------------------------------------- | ------------------------------------------------ |